jvitku/rl/smdp/README.md

 The following should be started from the `rl/sarsa` folder for successful running the demo:

+TODO the GridWorld moved to the project environments/gridworld

 	jroscore
 	./conf 		# RL algorithm configuration
 	./map		# simple grid world simulator